Our Assessments

 This assessment follows a thorough three-step process, with a report specifically structured to meet EHCP standards.

-The Evaluation in Ayres Sensory Integration (EASI)
+EASI (The Evaluation in Ayres Sensory Integration)

 The EASI is a standardised, play-based assessment designed to give clinicians a detailed understanding of how a child's brain and body work together, and where that process may be breaking down.